 We study cell adhesion structures including adherens junctions, tight junctions and desmosomes and their interplay with underlying cytoskeletal structures.
 We are particularly interested in functions of the desmosome and how these are disrupted under disease conditions such as pemphigus.

-4. Morphogenesis of the Intestinal Stem Cell Nicheintes
+4. Morphogenesis of the Intestinal Stem Cell Niche

 Adult intestinal stem cells reside in a niche called the crypt.
 Newborn mice lack crypts and they develop over the first few weeks of life.
 We are using unbiased approaches to define the maturation and morphogenesis of crypt progenitor cells, performing quantitative morphometric analysis of the process, and developing mouse strains for the visualization and perturbation of crypt development.